 As an undergraduate student, you must maintain a 2.0 grade point average (GPA) to remain in "Good Academic Standing."
 To determine your academic standing, both your TOTAL (cumulative) GPA (all coursework attempted at all colleges) and your CAMPUS GPA (all coursework taken at Fresno State) are taken into account.
-If either of these grade point averages slips into the levels outlined in the chart below, you will be subject to Academic Disqualification.
+If either of these grade point averages slips into the levels outlined in the chart below, you will be subject to Academic Disgualification.

-Units Completed Good Standing Academic Disqualification Freshman 1-29 units 2.00 GPA or Above 1.49 GPA or below Sophomore 30-59 units 2.00 GPA or Above 1.69 GPA or below Junior 60-89 units 2.00 GPA or Above 1.84 GPA or below Senior 90+ units 2.00 GPA or Above 1.94 GPA or below
+Units Completed S

+Freshman 1-29 units 2.00 (

+Sophomore 30-59 units 2.00 0

+Junior 60-89 units 2.00 0

+Senior 90+ units 2.00 (